 Like the man who wears it, a beard is prone to wildness.

-While it’s fun to dance with the comely coquette called chaos every once in a while, sometimes a man needs to take stock of his life and rein it in.
-In facial hair terms, you should really learn how to shape your beard.
-For help learning how to shape a beard, we turned to Karen Lynn Accattato, who has helped many high-profile men look their best — including the cast of Empire, numerous professional athletes, and a former community organizer named Barack Obama.
+It’s fun to dance with the comely coquette called chaos every once in a while, but sometimes a man needs to take stock of his life and rein it in.
+In terms of your facial, you should really learn how to shape your beard.
+For tips, we turned to Karen Lynn Accattato, who has helped many high-profile men look their best, including the cast of Empire, numerous professional athletes, and a former community organizer named Barack Obama.

 Finding Your Beard Shape

-Since every beard is special, there are no set of rules that apply to everyone.
+Since every beard is special, there are no one set of rules that applies to everyone.
 For year-round care, we’ve compiled her thoughts on shaping shorter, cooler beards and managing longer beards over time, too.

 “When I look at a face, I look at it as a landscape,” says Karen.
 “I’m looking at structure.
 I love to see the top of the cheekbones, and I like everything to be in proportion.
 I think if you have a very narrow face, a big heavy beard is kind of overpowering, but if you have a wider face, you can do a wider beard.
 Just keep it in proportion with your bone structure.”

-If you’re going to rock a beard, you should also think about longer locks, too.
-While a close-cropped beard looks just fine with short hair, a longer beard with short hair can end up looking goofy. “[Your beard] has to be in proportion to the hair on your head,” says Karen.
+If you’re going to rock a beard, you could consider longer locks.
+While a close-cropped beard looks just fine with short hair, a longer beard with short hair might not be the best fit for your look. “[Your beard] has to be in proportion to the hair on your head,” says Karen.
 “I’m one who likes harmony and symmetry.
 So as long as there’s a balance, I think it works.
 It’s hard if you have thinning hair and you’re wearing a big heavy beard; I think it’s out of proportion.”

 Shaping the Sideburns